joegreen88/mysql-version-control/README.md

 ## status
 Run `vendor/bin/smyver.php status <environment>` to get the current status of the database for that environment.

-#### `--versions-path`
-Use this option, or `-p` for short, to provide a custom path to your versions.
-This allows you to override the default versions path which is `<project_root>/db/versions`.
-If the path provided is not an absolute path then it is assumed to be relative to the project root.

-#### `--provisional-version`
-Use this option to provide a custom path to your provisional version.
-Your custom path is relative to the versions path.

 ## up
 Run `vendor/bin/smyver.php up <environment>` to install or update the database on the given environment.
 This command looks at the available versions in the `db/versions` directory and applies new versions sequentially